backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Configuration & Deployments.md

 - *Native libraries* work: they *need to be compiled on Amazon Linux*

 > [!note]- AWS *SDK comes by default* with every Lambda function

+> [!question]- Your Lambda function must use the Node.js drivers to connect to your RDS PostgreSQL database in your VPC.
+How do you bundle your Lambda function to add the dependencies?
+> Put the function and the dependencies in one folder and **zip them together**.

 ## Lambda with CloudFormation
 - **Inline**: